 Preventing mental illness and promoting good mental health involves actions to create living conditions and environments that support mental health and allow people to adopt and maintain healthy lifestyles.
 These include a range of actions to increase the chances of more people experiencing better mental health, such as:

 - Early childhood interventions (for example, home visits for pregnant women and programs that help young children build social and emotional skills).

-- Social support for elderly persons.
+- Social support for older people.

 - Programs targeted to people affected by disasters or other traumatic events.

 - Mental health interventions at work (for example, stress prevention programs).

 - Violence prevention strategies (for example, reducing violence in the community and the home).

 - Campaigns to change the culture of mental health so that all of those in need receive the care and support they deserve.